Prithviraj Chavan is Manmohan Singh without a turban: Raj Thackeray

-At his much-publicised rally in Pune yesterday, Maharashtra Navnirman Sena chief Raj Thackeray tore into the chief minister for apparently expressing his helplessness in checking irregularities in toll collection
+At his much-publicised rally in Pune yesterday, MNS chief Raj Thackeray took a dig at Maharashtra chief minister for apparently expressing his helplessness in checking irregularities in toll collection

 Displaying his quintessential combative style, Maharashtra Navnirman Sena (MNS) chief Raj Thackeray announced a ‘rasta roko’ agitation from February 12 against the hefty amounts collected in the form of toll on highways across the state.